GreatAttractor/imppg/README.md

 Unsharp masking can be used for final sharpening (independently of L–R deconvolution) or blurring of the image.
 The *sigma* parameter specifies the Gaussian kernel’s width; the larger the value, the coarser the sharpening or blurring. `Amount` specifies the effect’s strength.
 Value < 1.0 blurs the image, 1.0 does nothing, value > 1.0 sharpens the image.

+More than one unsharp masks can be specified; they will be applied sequentially.
+E.g., a sharpening one (amount > 1), and then a smaller-sigma blurring one for mild denoising (amount < 1).

 #### Adaptive mode